muneer78/muneer78.github.io/_posts/2016-01-10-what-is-something-someone-said-that-changed-your-way-of-thinking-forever.md

 ---
 date: 2016-01-10
-title: What Is Something Someone Said That Changed Your Way Of Thinking Forever
+title: "What Is Something Someone Said That Changed Your Way Of Thinking Forever?"
 tags: great-lines
 ---